 Typically, at this meeting, the applicant will receive an explanation of the work to be performed on their property.
 If the work is a rehabilitation, the program will go through each page of the construction scope of work and obtain rental property owner approval on the scope of work.

 If the work to be performed is a reconstruction, the applicant will be shown sample renderings of the property along with basic floor plan information.
-Applicant signature will be obtained on the plans and on their selections.
+Applicant signature will be obtained on the plans and on their selection.

 If the work to be performed is an MHU replacement, the applicant will be shown the sample renderings and floor plan of the replacement MHU and will sign acknowledging the MHU to be provided.